csf-ngs/hinkskalle/share/doc/CONFIG.md

 ### Hinskalle Config Values

 - `IMAGE_PATH` - where should we store the uploaded images?
+- `IMAGE_PATH_HASH_LEVEL` - how many subdirectories should be created below IMAGE_PATH using the image has.
+Eg. the default: `2` would produce `IMAGE_PATH/a/b/sha256.abxxxxx`.
+Some file system types don't like directories with too many files in them.
+Applies only to new uploads.
 - `FRONTEND_PATH` - where can we find `index.html` and the js bundles for the frontend, usually `../frontend/dist/`
 - `PREFERRED_URL_SCHEME` - `(http|https)`: for generating URLs.
 If we run behind a reverse proxy we might think that we are on plain http.
 Use this to force https
 - `UPLOAD_CHUNK_SIZE` - buffer this many bytes before dumping to disk during upload.
 Find a balance between upload speed and memory usage!